Recent and upcoming changes

 - get tested if you have any symptoms at all and stay home while you are waiting for test results.

-- There is no daily limit to visitors to your home, so long as you don’t have more than 20 visitors at any one time.
+- There is no daily limit to visitors to your home, so long as you do not have more than 20 visitors at any one time.

 - If you are over 70 or have a pre-existing medical condition, you should limit the number of visitors and take care at all times.